ivodolenc/aspekta/README.md

 ### Web

-- Variable Font in [.woff2](./fonts/variable/) format
+- Variable Font in [.ttf](./fonts/variable/) and [.woff2](./fonts/variable/) formats
 - Web fonts in [.woff2](./fonts/webfonts/) format

-# Show Support ⭐
+## Show Support ⭐

 <p align="center">
     <img src=".assets/show-support.svg">
 </p>

-**Aspekta** is a `free` and `open source` typeface released under the [SIL Open Font License (OFL)](LICENSE.txt).
+**Aspekta** is a free and open source typeface.
 The source files are available to anyone whether they want to explore it or make a contribution.

-If you like the project and found it useful, please spread the word and `leave a star`.
-It means a lot and gives motivation for further development.
+If you like the project and found it useful, `leave a star` to show your support.

-Join the community and show your support. **Aspekta is for everyone!** 🙌

 ### Starring a repository

 Navigate to the top-right corner of the page and click the <kbd>☆ Star</kbd> button.

-# Send a Donation ☕
+## Send a Donation ☕

 <p align="center">
     <img src=".assets/send-donation.svg">